Radio Feniks

-Radio Feniks is a Bosnian local commercial radio station, broadcasting from Bosanska Dubica/Kozarska Dubica, Bosnia and Herzegovina.
+Radio Feniks is a Bosnian local commercial radio station, broadcasting from Kozarska Dubica, Bosnia and Herzegovina.

 This radio station broadcasts a variety of programs such as music, talk show and local news.

 The owner of the radio station is the company FENIKS-ALFA d.o.o.
 Kozarska Dubica.

-Radio Feniks was founded on 6 May 1997 in Prijedor, where it operated until 22 February 2002 after which radio station was relocated to current location in Bosanska Dubica/Kozarska Dubica.
+Radio Feniks was founded on 6 May 1997 in Prijedor, where it operated until 22 February 2002 after which radio station was relocated to current location in Kozarska Dubica.